happycodehouse/happycodehouse/README.md

 ## Introduction
 happycodehouse is my personal portfolio website built with React and TypeScript.
-It showcases my career as a frontend developer, including work experience, personal projects, and dev notes.
+It showcases my career as a frontend developer, including work experience, personal projects, and TIL.

 ## Tech Stack
 - React